Cedzi-95/DataToAzureFunction/README.md

 DataToAzureFunction

-A small web form project where users submit their Name and Email and the data gets stored in an Azure PostgreSQL database via an Azure Function backend.
+A simple web form project where users can submit their Name and Email, which are then stored in an Azure PostgreSQL database via an Azure Function backend.

-Features
+✨ Features

-Simple registration form collecting Name and Email.
+📋 Minimal registration form collecting Name and Email

-Frontend in HTML, JavaScript (static).
+🌐 Frontend: HTML + JavaScript (static)

-Backend is an Azure Function that accepts POST requests and writes to an Azure PostgreSQL database.
+⚡ Backend: Azure Function handling POST requests

+🗄️ Data persistence in Azure PostgreSQL

-Configuration
+⚙️ Configuration

-You will need to set up/configure:
+Before running the project, configure the following:

-Database connection string for the PostgreSQL instance (host, port, database name, username, password).
+Database connection string for the PostgreSQL instance: host, port, database name, username, password

-Azure Function settings (e.g. environment variables) so that it can connect to the database.
+Azure Function settings (environment variables) to connect to the database

-Front-end form URL: it needs to know the URL of the Azure Function endpoint to send the data.
+Frontend form: update the endpoint URL of the Azure Function

-Usage
+🚀 Usage

-Open the form in your browser (e.g. index.html).
+Open the form in your browser (index.html).

-Enter Name and Email.
+Enter your Name and Email.

-Submit the form.
+Click Submit.

-The front-end sends a POST request to the Azure Function backend.
+The frontend sends a POST request to the Azure Function backend.

-The Azure Function processes the request and saves the data to the PostgreSQL database.
+The Azure Function processes the request and saves the data to PostgreSQL.

 Verify in the database that a new row has been inserted.

-Deployment
+📦 Deployment

-To deploy to Azure:
+To deploy on Azure:

-Deploy the Azure Function (e.g. via Azure CLI / Azure Portal / GitHub Actions).
+Deploy the Azure Function (via Azure CLI, Portal, or GitHub Actions).

-Deploy / host your frontend (could be static hosting, e.g. Azure Static Web Apps or any hosting service).
+Host the frontend (e.g., Azure Static Web Apps, GitHub Pages, or any static hosting service).

-Ensure the function’s connection strings and settings are configured in the Function’s Application Settings in Azure.
+Configure connection strings and environment variables in the Function’s Application Settings.

-Ensure network/firewall settings allow access (if needed) between your function and the database.
+Ensure network/firewall settings allow the Function to reach the PostgreSQL database.